IPBee/blockchain/README.md

 ## Publish/check new version of already expired doc

-## Try to publish already existed document
+## Try to publish already existed document as single and as list

 ## Try to publish from non owner account